Skip to main content

 Here are a few useful tips:

-2. Show IPs takes you to IP address page and shows you all IP addresses that belong to this subnet.
+2. Show IPs takes you to the IP address page and shows you all IP addresses that belong to this subnet.

 Clicking on a subnet gives you a detailed view/edit page for that subnet.